-Students participating in the PCP take part fully in student life at Pembroke School – they wear school uniform and attend morning tutorials, house meetings, assemblies, excursions and camps.
+Students participating in the PCP take part fully in student life at Pembroke School – they wear school uniform and attend tutorials, house meetings, assemblies, excursions and camps.
 They can, and are encouraged to, participate in sport and other extra-curricular activities.
 There is the opportunity to have individual instrumental lessons and join choirs and bands if they wish.

 When in the PCP, students undertake a minimum of two subjects with their mainstream cohort, often these include Mathematics and more broader curriculum based subjects such as Physical Education or Art.
 This will differ for each child based on year level and timetabling.
 This gives PCP students another opportunity to connect with their peers and make friends within the cohort, ready for their transition into full-time mainstream study.

 Additional information regarding entering the PCP

 - For students applying for a student visa, time in the PCP is undertaken as part of their Years 7-10 course, a separate Confirmation of Enrolment is not needed.

 - When submitting an online application for Pembroke School, families should nominate when they want to join Pembroke including time in the PCP, not when they hope to start mainstream classes.
 The commencement date on any offer made is the start of the student’s time at Pembroke School, including any time to be spent in the PCP.